don/ITP-DeviceToDatabase/Assignments/assignment-week-2.md

 ## Additional Sensors

 Think about other sensors and actuators you could add to your Arduino.
-(This is just a though experiement, but you can actually build if you want.)
+(This is just a though experiment, but you can actually build if you want.)
  * What sensor or actuator would you connect?
  * Would it send data?
  * Would it receive commands?